Guido St. Laurent: 1969 trial and acquittal of Campbell brothers and Dennis W. Chandler for murder

 After the triple murders, law enforcement was soon directed to survivor Ronald Hicks (a pimp) to investigate the "Campbell brothers" (Alvin and Albert Campbell) and Dennis W. Chandler as suspects.
 Hicks assigned the potential motive of a dispute over the federal funds that were being provided to Woolman Systems.
 In March 1969 (two months before the trial), Hicks, who was the prosecution's main witness, was shot to death.
 It is believed that Johnny Martorano perpetrated this murder and had done so in order to prevent Hicks from testifying against the Campbell brothers.
 The Campbell brothers had been working as salaried employees at the Boston operation of the New York City-based firm Woolman Systems.
 Also working at this firm were murder victims St. Laurent and Harold King. described as specializing, "in work in ghettos with the federal government".
 At the time of the murders, Alvin Campbell had just started working as the project director for an automative training center operated by the firm and Arnold Campbell had just become the automotive centers director of training.
 Alleged accomplice Dennis W. Chandler worked as the night watchman at the automotive training center.

 On charges that included first degree homicide, the three men were tried in the Suffolk County Superior Court.
 The trial lasted three weeks.
-The trial had an all-white jury (selected in a week-long jury selection), while all three defendants were black.
+The trial had an all-white jury (formed by a week-long jury selection), while all three defendants were black.

-In the case against the three men, the prosecution alleged that they had committed the murder and assault with intent to murder with their alleged motive being a dispute over federal money that had been provided for the purposes of providing job training to chronically unemployed Roxbury residents.
+In the case presented against the three men, the prosecution alleged that they had committed the murder and assault with intent to murder with their alleged motive being a dispute over federal money that had been provided for the purposes of providing job training to chronically unemployed Roxbury residents.

 The defense, among other things, pointed out that one of the guns that was used to commit the murders was later found three days after the murders in the possession Ronald Randolph, a man that was shot and killed during a police chase.
 The state had chosen not to put forth any theories of how the gun came into the possession of Randolph.
 A photo was also displayed by the defense that placed Randolph at the murder scene the night of the killings.
 However, a photo was shown to Frederick B. Rose, who had survived the shooting, who testified that he was certain that Randolph was not one of the men involved in the attack.
 A witness who knew the defendants testified for the defense that he saw five men flee the N.E.G.R.O headquarters on the night the murders were committed, and that he was confident that those men were not the defendants.
 Additionally, the wives of each Campbell brothers and the girlfriend of Chandler corroborated alibis that they had been with their respective partners the night that the murders occurred.

-On June 1969, the three men were acquitted.
+In June 1969, the three men were acquitted.